OUR STALLIONS & BREEDING SERVICES

 Although there is no set standard and variations can be observed, through my personal experience with homozygous creams, homozygous pearls and cream/pearl combinations in our Iberian horses, I have observed that the double creams tend to be much lighter with little to no color change between their bodies and their manes & tails.
 The cream/pearl horses continue to have the lighter bodies, but their manes, tails and legs have a much deeper bronze hue to them; and the double pearls are bronze all over with eyes that are more green than blue.
 Many of the Pearl horses also seem to have an unusually brilliant shine to them.

 The PEARL gene is recessive.
 A horse with a single Pearl gene and no cream, will have no outward color effect.
 That horse, like our BRAVIO, would have to be DNA tested in order to determine if he/she carries the PEARL gene.
 But this secret treasure hidden inside can open up a world to many new color combinations including Buckskin Pearl (like our PATINA - see our Mares/Foals page & photo gallery), Palomino Pearl (like the mare, Guindaleza - see our Mares Page) and Smokey Black Pearl - like Oso de Oro (2014 colt sired by Oreo and out of Arista).
 And when crossed with another PEARL carrier, can produce a stunning homozygous PEARL like our 2011 colt Gensis (now proudly owned by Ramona DeJong).
 This colt, to the best of our knowledge was the very first homozygous PEARL Andalusian bred and born in the United States.
 Just as we believe that our PATINA was the first Buckskin Pearl PRE filly bred and born in the United States....also in 2011.
-BRAVIO'S legacy continues on in our breeding program and we couldn't be more proud of the result.
+BRAVIO'S legacy lives on in our breeding program and we couldn't be more proud of the result.